ahnguyen17/CompassAI/memory-bank/progress.md

             - Manually add, view, edit, and delete individual context items.
             - Clear all stored contexts.
         - Session-specific memory toggle (using `MdAutoAwesome` icon) added to `ChatPage.tsx` (`frontend/client/src/pages/ChatPage.tsx`) near the model selector, controlling the `useSessionMemory` flag sent to the backend.
+- **Chat Input UI Vertical Spacing:** Reduced the vertical space between the text input field and the icon row below it by adjusting the bottom padding of the `.messageInput` class in `ChatPage.module.css`.

 ## What's Left to Build
 - **Thoroughly test the new User Memory feature (Primary Next Step):**